-LAA Local Area Local Area Agreements (LAAs) are made Agreement between central and local government in a Agreement local area.
-Their aim is to achieve local solutions that meet local needs, while also contributing to national priorities and the achievement of standards set by central government.
-LDD Local Development There are two types of Local Development Document Document (LDD): Document Development Plan Documents (DPD) and Supplementary Planning Documents (SPD) LDF Local Development The Local Development Framework (LDF) will Framework contain a portfolio of Local Development Trainework Documents (LDDs) which will provide policies for meeting the community's economic, environmental and social aims for the future of the area, where this effects the development and use of land.
-(Diagram 1 below shows the make up of the LDF) LDS Local Development The Local Development Scheme (LDS) will 220 Scheme set out what Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs) the Council propose to prepare over a three year period and the timetable for their production.
-LSP Local Strategic Local Strategic Partnerships (LSPs) are Partnership bodies with representatives of the community, • public, private sector and other agencies that work to encourage greater public participation in local governance by drawing together local community plans and producing an overall community strategy for each local authority area.
-Local Development Frameworks (LDFs) must have regard to, and should be the spatial expression of, the community strategy.
-PPS Planning Policy A series of statements issued by the Statements Government, setting out policy on different aspects of planning.
-Local Planning Authorities must take their content into account in preparing their Local Development Framework (LDF).
-RSS Regional Spatial Framework (LDF).
-Planning policy produced at a regional level to RSS Regional Spatial Strategy Framework (LDF).
-Planning policy produced at a regional level to tackle issues of strategic importance that can RSS Framework (LDF).
-Planning policy produced at a regional level to tackle issues of strategic importance that can be best dealt with over a larger area.
-The RSS Framework (LDF).
-Planning policy produced at a regional level to tackle issues of strategic importance that can be best dealt with over a larger area.
-The Regional Spatial Strategy (RSS) is part of the Strategy Framework (LDF).
-Planning policy produced at a regional level to tackle issues of strategic importance that can be best dealt with over a larger area.
-The Regional Spatial Strategy (RSS) is part of the Development Plan.
-SA Strategy Framework (LDF).
-Planning policy produced at a regional level to tackle issues of strategic importance that can be best dealt with over a larger area.
-The Regional Spatial Strategy (RSS) is part of the Development Plan.
-Sustainability Appraisal (SA) and Strategic Strategy Framework (LDF).
-Planning policy produced at a regional level to tackle issues of strategic importance that can be best dealt with over a larger area.
-The Regional Spatial Strategy (RSS) is part of the Development Plan.

-information on the potential implications of

-policies.

-SCI Statement of The Statement of Community Involvement

-Community (SCI) will set out how the Council intends to

-Involvement achieve continuous community involvement in

-the preparation of Local Development

-Documents (LDDs) in their area.

-SCS Sustainable A Plan or Strategy for enhancing the quality of

-Community life of the local community which each local

-Strategy authority has a duty to prepare under the

-Local Government Act 2000.
-The plan is

-developed and implemented by the Local

-Strategic Partnership.

-SPD Supplementary Supplementary Planning Documents (SPDs)

-Planning Document are not subject to independent examination

-- but the matters covered must be directly

-related to policy in the Development Plan

-Documents (DPDs).
+LAA Local Area Local Area Agreements (LAAs) are made

+Agreement between central and local government in a

+7.g.
+00 local area.
+Their aim is to achieve local

+solutions that meet local needs, while also

+contributing to national priorities and the

+achievement of standards set by central

+government.

+LDD Local Development There are two types of Local Development

+Document Document (LDD):

+Development Plan Documents (DPD) and

+Supplementary Planning Documents (SPD)

+LDF Local Development The Local Development Framework (LDF) will

+Framework contain a portfolio of Local Development

+Documents (LDDs) which will provide policies

+for meeting the community's economic,

+environmental and social aims for the future of

+the area, where this effects the development

+and use of land.

+(Diagram 1 below shows the make up of the

+LDC Legal Davidanias: LDF)

+LDS Local Development Scheme The Local Development Scheme (LDS) will

+Scheme set out what Development Plan Documents (DPDs) and Supplementary Planning

+Documents (SPDs) the Council propose to

+prepare over a three year period and the

+timetable for their production.

+LSP Local Strategic Local Strategic Partnerships (LSPs) are

+20. Partnership bodies with representatives of the community,

+public, private sector and other agencies that

+work to encourage greater public participation

+in local governance by drawing together local

+community plans and producing an overall

+community strategy for each local authority

+area.
+Local Development Frameworks (LDFs)

+must have regard to, and should be the spatial

+expression of, the community strategy.

+PPS Planning Policy A series of statements issued by the

+Statements Government, setting out policy on different

+aspects of planning.
+Local Planning

+Authorities must take their content into

+account in preparing their Local Development

+DCC Degional Cartiel Framework (LDF).

+RSS Regional Spatial Strategy Planning policy produced at a regional level to

+Sualegy tackle issues of strategic importance that can be best dealt with over a larger area.
+The

+Regional Spatial Strategy (RSS) is part of the

+Development Plan.

+SA Sustainability Sustainability Appraisal (SA) and Strategic

+Appraisal Environmental Assessment (SEA) seek to

+Apridida inform decision-making by providing

+miliani accidion making by providing

+information on the potential implications of policies.
+SCI Statement of Community Involvement The Statement of Community Involvement (SCI) will set out how the Council intends to achieve continuous community involvement in the preparation of Local Development Documents (LDDs) in their area.
+SCS Sustainable Community Strategy A Plan or Strategy for enhancing the quality of life of the local community which each local authority has a duty to prepare under the Local Government Act 2000.
+The plan is developed and implemented by the Local Strategic Partnership.
+SPD Supplementary Planning Document Supplementary Planning Documents (SPDs) are not subject to independent examination but the matters covered must be directly related to policy in the Development Plan Documents (DPDs).